runpod/docs/docs/get-started/connect-to-runpod.md

 The [RunPod CLI](/runpodctl/overview) allows you to:

-- Manage Pods from your terminal
+- Manage Pods from your terminal.
-- Execute code on Pods
+- Execute code on Pods.
-- Transfer data between local systems and RunPod
+- Transfer data between local systems and RunPod.
-- Programmatically manage Serverless endpoints
+- Programmatically manage Serverless endpoints.

 Every Pod comes pre-installed with the `runpodctl` command and includes a Pod-scoped API key for seamless command-line management.